Java

 - Fields in interface must be

-, while there is no restriction for fields in an abstract class - A class can implement multiple interfaces, but can only extend one abstract class
+public static final, while there is no restriction for fields in an abstract class - A class can implement multiple interfaces, but can only extend one abstract class

 - Interface only allows public methods, while methods in abstract class allow all different access modifiers